 Lastly, Sásabe Pipeline, a second place bidder in the public tender pursuant to which the Mexican Federal Electricity Commission recently awarded us the Sásabe - Guaymas segment of the Sonora Pipelines project, filed an amparo (a specialized suit seeking redress for actions of governmental authorities alleged to have violated constitutional rights) in October 2012 challenging the tender process and the award resolution in our favor.

 Sásabe Pipeline's amparo was filed against 11 different governmental authorities, including the President of Mexico, the Mexican Energy Ministry and the Mexican Federal Electricity Commission.
 The amparo alleges, in general terms, that Sásabe Pipeline's rights were violated, and specifically that it was discriminated against in the bidding process.
-No date has been set for the hearing, and consequently the agreement between us and the Mexican Federal Electricity Commission is effective.
-In February 2013, we were notified of an amparo filed by Guaymas Pipeline, which forms part of the same business group as Sásabe Pipeline, pursuant to which Guaymas Pipeline demanded nullification of the bidding process related to the award of the Guaymas - El Oro segment to us.
-Guaymas Pipeline did not present a proposal to the Mexican Federal Electricity Commission in this bidding process and did not request a suspension of the award to us.
-We believe that Sásabe Pipeline's and Guaymas Pipeline's claims are without merit.

-If either of these claimants prevails, the applicable award could be nullified, which would prevent our development of that segment of the Sonora Pipelines project and have a material adverse effect on our business, financial condition, results of operations, cash flows, prospects and/or the market price of our Shares.
-If an award is nullified, the Mexican Federal Electricity Commission would be legally obligated to pay us the damages we suffer as a result of such nullification.
-However, we cannot provide any assurance of the result of the amparo proceedings, nor can we determine whether such damages would be sufficient to compensate us for the total loss we could suffer as a result of an award being nullified.
+On April 15, 2013, Sásabe Pipelines, S. de R.L. de C.V., or Sásabe Pipelines, and Guaymas Pipelines, S. de R.L. de C.V., or Guaymas Pipelines, withdrew their respective amparo (a specialized suit seeking redress for actions of governmental authorities alleged to have violated constitutional rights) claims challenging the tender process pursuant to which the Mexican Federal Electricity Commission awarded the contracts for the construction and operation of four pipelines known as the North-Northeast Project and, particularly, the award of the Sásabe-Guaymas and Guaymas-El Oro segments to our subsidiary Gasoducto de Aguaprieta.
+The competent courts then dismissed such claims and, as a result, the award to us is no longer subject to any legal challenge.